-A destination wedding is a wedding held in a setting away from your hometown.
-Oftentimes, a destination wedding and the subsequent honeymoon are celebrated in the same resort venue.
+A destination wedding is a wedding that is held in a setting away from your hometown.
+Oftentimes a destination wedding and the subsequent honeymoon are celebrated at the same resort venue.

 What's a destination wedding like?
 Picture yourselves in a warm, luxurious atmosphere with happy friends and family toasting the two of you after recuperating from travel time.
 Music plays and a feast of fine food awaits.